-The right cab door may be opened in the event that an emergency exit is required.
-To open the door:
+The right cab glass may be broken in the event that an emergency exit is required.

-- 1. Grasp the right door emergency exit handle (fig. 4.72) and lift upward (fig. 4.73). - 2.
-Push door outward until latch post on frame is centered in the notch on door handle (fig. 4.73, item 1). - 3.
-Push handle downward to free it from latch post (fig. 4.74) and resume pushing door open. - 4.
-Climb out through door and away from hazardous situation.
+- Use the exiting tool located right rear of window frame (fig. 4.72) and break window (fig 4.73). - 2.
+Push window outward until there is room to exit. - 3.
+Climb out through and away from hazardous situation.